 At the close of each semester or term, students may access grades at my.bsu.edu.
 Any correction in a grade already reported must be made by the instructor and approved by the department chairperson and the dean of the instructor’s college before it is filed in the Registrar’s Office.
 Any such change must be completed within one year of the close of the session for which the grade was due.

 Dean’s List.
 Undergraduates who earn at least a 3.5 grade-point average for 12 or more credits of graded course work during a semester or for 6 or more credits of graded course work during a summer term will be named to the dean’s list for that semester or term.
 Course enrollment under the grading option of credit/no credit is not used in Dean’s List calculation.
-This designation will be placed on students’ academic transcripts.
+This designation will be placed on students’ academic transcript.

 CREDIT/NO CREDIT POLICY